superbenefit/state-template/index.md

 - [Policies](#policies)
 - [Archives](#archives)

-### State

-The "State" section provides information about the DAO's structure, including its purpose, working groups, and roles.
-This section helps members understand how the organization functions to achieve collective goals.

-- [Overview](state/overview.md) - Purpose, vision, and organizational model
-- [Roles & Responsibilities](state/roles.md) - Key positions and their authorities
-- [Working Groups](state/working-groups.md) - Active teams and their mandates

 ### Agreements

 The "Agreements" section contains the foundational contracts between members of the DAO.
 These agreements establish shared expectations, rights, and obligations within the organization.